Osteoarthritis is a condition in which the cartilage, or cushion, that surrounds and protects the ends of the bones in the joint wears out.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When non-operative interventions, such as non-steroidal anti-inflammatory drugs such as ibuprofen, no longer controlled her pain, she underwent successful total hip replacement surgery.
-After a few months, she was back on the tennis courts pursuing her hobbies and normal activities.
+When non-operative interventions, such as non-steroidal anti-inflammatory drugs like ibuprofen, no longer work, many elect for total hip replacement surgery.

-When hip pain begins to interfere with activities and hobbies, seeking out a professional opinion with an orthopedic surgeon can help determine the available options.
+When hip pain begins to interfere with activities and hobbies you enjoy, seeking out a professional opinion with an orthopedic surgeon can help determine the available options.

-Data recently released from the National Hospital Discharge Survey co nfirm a trend that has long been predicted.
+Data released from the National Hospital Discharge Survey confirm a trend that has long been predicted.
 According to the research, the total number of hip replacements performed increased from 138,000 in 2000 to more than 310,000 in 2010.
-In the youngest age group, ages 45 to 54, there was a 200 percent increase.
+In the youngest age group, ages 45 to 54, there was a 200% increase.

 If hip pain is inhibiting your lifestyle, talk to your doctor.
 Many nonsurgical and surgical options are available to help manage your pain and get you back in the game.